oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `runAutomationDetails` object contains information that specifies `theRun`’s identity and role within an engineering system.

-> EXAMPLE: In this example, a run contains the results from one nightly execution of a single security tool over a specified set of binaries. `theRun.automationDetails` describes the run.
+> EXAMPLE 1: In this example, a run contains the results from one nightly execution of a single security tool over a specified set of binaries. `theRun.automationDetails` describes the run.
 Its `id` and `guid` properties both identify the run; the former in human-readable form, the latter in a form that might be more useful in an engineering system’s database.
 Its `correlationGuid` property specifies the set of runs identified by *all but the last component* of `id`’s hierarchical string; that is, it identifies the set of runs `"Nightly CredScan run for sarif-sdk/master/x86/debug"`.
 >
 > The run in this example is part of an aggregate of runs which together comprise the nightly execution of the engineering system’s full suite of security tools. `theRun.runAggregates[0]` describes that aggregate.
 Its `id` and `guid` properties both identify the aggregate.
 Its `correlationGuid` property specifies the collection of such aggregates identified by *all but the last component* of `id`’s hierarchical string; that is, it identifies the collection of aggregates `"Nightly security tools run for sarif-sdk/master/x86/debug"`.
 >